Fertility and Women's Health

 A German study done in 2002 showed that of the 80 women who underwent IVF and received acupuncture, 34 women got pregnant, a success rate of 42.5%.
 Of the 80 women involved in the study who received IVF without any acupuncture treatments, only 21 women (26.3%) became pregnant.
 More recently, an American study involving 114 women showed that 51% of the women who had acupuncture and IVF treatments became pregnant versus only 36% of the women who had IVF alone.
 Deeper analysis of this study revealed that, while 8% of the women in the acupuncture group miscarried, the rate of miscarriage in the IVF-only group was 20%.
 Furthermore, women who received acupuncture also had lower rates of ectopic pregnancies.

 Acupuncture is not a one-time procedure, though.
 You may require treatment once or twice a week for a series of weeks or possibly even months.
 A series of up to 12 treatments is normal.
-Each appointment will take about thirty minutes and should include time for discussion of your current condition, things you can do yourself at home and any questions you may have.
+Each appointment will take about thirty minutes and should include time for discussion of your current condition and treatment protocol, selfcare, and any other questions you may have.